Little Tough Guys: Series interruption

 Billy Halop had always played his ringleader role very seriously, lending each streetwise film a downbeat tone.
 The series was interrupted when both Halop and Bernard Punsly joined the armed forces, leaving only three actors in the gang.
 Universal still had three projects scheduled for the Little Tough Guys, two feature films and a serial.
 The studio made Bobby Jordan the new leader and recruited Bud Abbott's nephew, Norman Abbott, to replace Punsly for the first feature, Keep 'Em Slugging (1943).
 Their new director was Christy Cabanne, a silent-era veteran usually called upon to wrap up a fading series quickly and cheaply.
-Cabanne encouraged his actors to play for laughs, which brightened the established tone and ended the series on a high note.
+Cabanne encouraged his actors to play for laughs, which brightened the established tone.
+Keep 'Em Slugging ended the Little Tough Guys series on a high note, and the remaining two projects were retooled for other actors.

 Later incarnations

 Adventures of the Flying Cadets (1943) was a patriotic serial like the Little Tough Guys' Junior G-Men of the Air had been.
 Only Bobby Jordan of the Little Tough Guys remained.
 Billy Benedict returned, joined by juvenile lead Johnny Downs and young actor Ward Wood.
 The Dead End Kids and Little Tough Guys billing was dropped, officially ending the Universal series.

-The second feature-film script, Fairy Tale Murder, featured a tough-kid gang but was rewritten as a vehicle for Universal's singing star Deanna Durbin, then abandoning frothy musicals for grittier dramatics.
+The pending feature-film script, Fairy Tale Murder, featured a tough-kid gang but was rewritten as a vehicle for Universal's singing star Deanna Durbin, then abandoning frothy musicals for grittier dramatics.
 Durbin rejected the script and she was replaced by the studio's teenage singing star Gloria Jean, who was leaving the studio at the end of 1944; this film was rushed through production to fulfill her contractual commitment.
 Keefe Brasselle took the Billy Halop role, with radio actor Jack Grimes standing in for Huntz Hall.
-The film was shelved for almost a full year before playing in theaters as River Gang in late 1945, after Gloria Jean had left Universal's employ.
+Completed in October 1944, the film was shelved for almost a full year before playing in theaters as River Gang in late 1945, after Gloria Jean had left Universal's employ.
 Outside the United States the film retained the Fairy Tale Murder title.

 There was still a market for these tough-teen films, and most of the Little Tough Guys principals moved on to Monogram Pictures as The East Side Kids and The Bowery Boys.